timwu64/Deep-Reinforcement-Learning--Multi-Agent-Play-Tennis/Report.md

 The Actor/Critic implementation can be found in the class Agent(): in the `maddpg_agent.py` file of the source code

+After experimenting with different numbers of hidden layers for the Actor/Critic model.
+I concluded that 2 standard feed-forward 64 units layers with ReLu activation give good results.
+With state space dimension of 24 does not need high numbers of hidden layers and high number of units within the layers.
 The (Actor Critic) Network Architecture and Agent Hyperparameters

 \[MODEL INFO\] Actor initialized with parameters: